BhattSoham/RISCV-HDP/week1/Task2/Addition/README.md

 # Addition using C and Verilog #

 We all know how to add.
-This is the directory for adding two numbers using C and Verilog.
+This is the directory for adding two numbers using C and Verilog HDL.

 ### C Code ###
 Let's take a simple example of adding up two numbers.
 The C code for the addition is :